Cardiac Ablation for AFib

 NSMC provides cardiac ablation for AFib.

 North Shore patients requiring cardiac ablation for atrial fibrillation (AFib) receive world-class care at the Heart Center at North Shore Medical Center (NSMC).
-The NSMC Heart Center is the only comprehensive cardiac center on the North Shore that provides angioplasty and advanced cardiac surgery, as well as many other services.
+The NSMC Heart Center provides comprehensive cardiac care on the North Shore, including angioplasty, electrophysiology, catheterization, heart failure care and cardiac testing.
 Specialists in our cardiac electrophysiology program offer state-of-the-art diagnostic and treatment options to manage AFib and other irregular heart rhythm conditions, including cardiac ablation for AFib.

 What is cardiac ablation for AFib?